kaylee-k/urban-district-store/README.md

 ### 1. Navbar

-The `Navbar` component provides navigation across the application, including links to the product catalog, cart, and user profile.
+The `Navbar` component provides navigation across the application, including links to the product catalog, shopping bag, and user profile.

 ### 2. Banner

-The `Banner`component displays a prominent banner on the homepage.
+The `Banner` component displays a prominent banner on the homepage.

 ### 3. User